MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Media-Refresh.md

       MD c:\MediaRefresh\mounted
       ```

-   1. Now we can mount the WinPE image stored in boot.wim at index 2 using the PowerShell command [Mount-WindowsImage](/powershell/module/dism/mount-windowsimage?view=windowsserver2022-ps##description)
+   1. Before we can update the `boot.wim`, we need to make sure that its file attribute isn't set to ReadOnly.
+Use the PowerShell command Set-ItemProperty to remove the ReadOnly attribute.

       ```powershell
-      Set-ItemProperty -Path "c:\mediarefresh\out\sources\boot.wim" -Name IsReadOnly -Value $false Mount-WindowsImage -ImagePath "c:\mediarefresh\out\sources\boot.wim" -Index 2 -Path "c:\mediarefresh\Mounted"
+      Set-ItemProperty -Path "c:\mediarefresh\wim\boot.wim" -Name IsReadOnly -Value $false
       ```

+   1. Now we can mount the WinPE image stored in `boot.wim` at index 2 using the PowerShell command [Mount-WindowsImage](/powershell/module/dism/mount-windowsimage?view=windowsserver2022-ps##description)

+      ```powershell.wim" -Name IsReadOnly -Value $false
+      Mount-WindowsImage -ImagePath "c:\mediarefresh\wim\boot.wim" -Index 2 -Path "c:\mediarefresh\Mounted"
+      ```

-   1. The contents of the WinPE image stored in the boot.wim at index 2 is now viewable at `c:\mediarefresh\mounted`.
+   1. The contents of the WinPE image stored in the `boot.wim` at index 2 is now viewable at `c:\mediarefresh\mounted`.

 1. **Apply third-party drivers WinPE**
    Install third-party drivers you collected in the `c:\mediarefresh\drivers` folder to WinPE at `c:\mediarefresh\mounted` using the PowerShell command [Add-WindowsDriver](/powershell/module/dism/add-windowsdriver?view=windowsserver2022-ps#description).